WordPress.org or WordPress.com?

 With wordpress.org, the sky is literally the limit.
 You can add code to change functionality as needed, you can use plug-ins that add features to your site and you can create your site exactly as you want it.
 You may need to hire a developer or get some help, but you are not limited by the software.
 You can create whatever you can image your website to be.

-WordPress also has updates that need to be applied.
+There are also core updates that need to be applied.
 Since wordpress.com is an all-in-one solution, updates are automatically taken care of for you.
 However, since wordpress.org is self-hosted, you’ll need to monitor and install the updates yourself.

 Don’t let that scare you though.
 Many reputable hosts will handle these on your behalf (like Flywheel); otherwise, you’ll just click “update” within the back-end of your website.
 99% of the time things will update without any issues.
 Never-the-less, it is important to be aware that you will need to update your site if you go with wordpress.org.

 Since wordpress.com is a closed system, you don’t need to worry about security, period.
-Though wordpress.org is inherently as secure as wordpress.com, you’re the one responsible for keeping everything secure.
+Though .org is inherently as secure as .com, you’re the one responsible for keeping everything secure.
 This means keeping your site updated (as mentioned above), monitoring it and implementing security practices.

 The most common security practices range from installing different plug-ins to using a security feature (or purchasing one) with your hosting provider (Flywheel has a 100% security-guarantee for free).

-SSL certificates are included with WordPress.com for free.
-And most good, reputable hosting providers provide these for wordpress.org sites as well.
+SSL certificates are included with .com sites for free.
+And most good, reputable hosting providers provide these for .org sites as well.